-The key difference between mutable and immutable backup is that data saved by an immutable backup solution can’t be tampered with, modified, or removed.
+The key difference between mutable and immutable backup is that data saved by an immutable backup solution can’t be tampered with or modified.

 On the other hand, mutable backups can be easily encrypted, changed, or deleted—common tactics used by cybercriminals trying to force a ransom payment.
 Mutable backup leaves you vulnerable to all sorts of risks.
 Immutable backup doesn’t.